l7mp/stunner/docs/examples/direct-one2one-call/README.md

 kubectl apply -f examples/direct-one2one-call/direct-one2one-call-server.yaml
 ```

-Note: due to a limitation of `stunner-auth-lib` currently the application server must run in the
-main STUNner namespace (usually called `stunner`), otherwise it will not be able to read the
-running config.
-This limitation will be removed in a later release.
-If in doubt, deploy everything
-into the default namespace and you should be good to go.

 ### STUNner configuration

 Next, we deploy STUNner into Kubernetes.
 The manifest below will set up a minimal STUNner